-What happens at the standards check
+What happens at the ADI CHECK TEST

 A Driver and Vehicle Standards Agency examiner will watch you give a normal driving lesson to your pupil.

 The examiner will look for evidence that you meet the national standards for driver and rider training.

 You’ll be marked on 17 areas of competence that are grouped into 3 categories:

 - teaching and learning skills